kg7oem/pulsar/README.txt

 Limitations

-  * Nearly all unexpected cases are fatal when they should be non-fatal errors.
+  * This thing is extremely brittle.
+Nearly all unexpected cases are fatal when they should be non-fatal errors.
   * Only built and tested on Debian/GNU Linux and Ubuntu.
   * No cycles allowed in the graph that defines the signal processing.
 They are not impossible but right now will